Kuuuube/Misc_Scripts/notes/hiragana_and_katakana_reading/README.md

 - If you want to learn to read AND write hiragana and katakana, you do need to practice physical writing as well, not just typing.
 However, it is certainly easier to learn to write hiragana and katakana when you already know how to read it and have a general idea of how the characters work.

 - If you do not know how to touch type and rely on "hunt and peck", the speed of your progress with this method may be hindered.

-- I found it helpful to say the characters as I typed them.
-Not loudly, just quietly, under my breath.
-(Not that there's anything wrong with saying them loudly if you wish)